Unsure which TID policy is right for you? You can compare Travel Insurance Direct policies and apply securely online.

 - Loss of property due to negligence

-- Claim involves motorcycle or scooter accidents for unlicensed drivers
+- Claim involving motorcycle or scooter accidents for unlicensed drivers

 - Base jumping